United States customary units: Fluid volume

 There are varying standards for barrel for some specific commodities, including 31 gallons for beer, 40 gallons for whiskey or kerosene, and 42 gallons for petroleum.
 The general standard for liquids is 31.5 gal or half a hogshead.
 The common 55-gallon size of drum for storing and transporting various products and wastes is sometimes confused with a barrel, though it is not a standard measure.

 In the U.S., single servings of beverages are usually measured in fluid ounces.
 Milk is usually sold in half-pints (8 fluid ounces), pints, quarts, half gallons, and gallons.
 Water volume for sinks, bathtubs, ponds, swimming pools, etc., is usually stated in gallons or cubic feet.
 Quantities of gases are usually given in cubic feet (at one atmosphere).

 Minims, drams, gill, and pottle are rarely used currently.
 The gill is often referred to as a "half-cup".
 The pottle is often referred to as a "half-gallon".

 Dry volume

 Dry volume is measured on a separate system, although many of the names remain the same.
 Small fruits and vegetables are often sold in dry pints and dry quarts.

-The US dry gallon is less commonly used, and was not included in the handbook that many states recognize as the authority on measurement law.
-However pecks, or bushels are sometimes used—particularly for grapes, apples and similar fruits in agricultural regions.
+While the US dry gallon is no longer used, and is no longer included in the handbook that many states recognize as the authority on measurement law, it implicitly exists since the US dry measures of bushel, peck, quart and pint are still in use.
+Pecks and bushels are sometimes used, particularly for grapes, apples and similar fruits in agricultural regions.